How super cars and mental illness are alike: the perfect analogy?Tweet

-Super cars, like that of the Bugatti Chiron, are built for one thing and one thing only, speed.
+Super cars, like that of the Bugatti Chiron, are built for one thing and one thing only – speed.
 With a top speed of approximately 300mph (ca. 483 km/h); 482kmph, it is the roadrunner on steroids.
-I know, mind-blowing right?
-Perhaps just as amazing is; when pushed at top speed, this amazing piece of engineering will run out of fuel in approximately twelve minutes; basically, it’s all about fun over fuel efficiency.
+I know, mind-blowing, right?
+Perhaps just as amazing is that when pushed at top speed, this amazing piece of engineering will run out of fuel in approximately twelve minutes.
+Basically, it’s all about fun over fuel efficiency.

 I oftentimes hit the wall and spin out of control.

 Now that you have some car knowledge, I can explain how super cars and mental illness are alike.
 From my own experience, I kind of feel like I’m always going three-hundred miles an hour.
 Sound familiar?
 This is especially true inside my head.
 Maybe you can relate…?